pramsey/crunchyblog/overture1/overture.md

 One of the strangest aspects of the Overture model is the handling of one-way streets.
 Most models have a boolean "one way" flag, or maybe a "direction" attribute with "forward", "backward" and "both".

-Overture chooses to model directionality is one in a number of possible "restrictions" on the segment, here's the relevant JSON from our example segment.
+Overture models directionality as one in a number of possible "restrictions" on the segment, here's the relevant JSON from our example segment.

 ```json
   "access_restrictions":[{